Homemade Brazo Gitano (Guava Swiss Roll)

 Brazo gitano, which translates to “gypsy’s arm” in English is known for its whimsical name because it resembles the twisted shape of a gypsy’s arm.
-It’s a playful and endearing name for a dessert that’s as visually appealing as it is delicious (kinda like tres leches cake).
+It’s a playful name for a dessert that’s as visually appealing as it is delicious (kinda like guava cheesecake).
+Can you tell I love desserts made with guava?!

-In this easy-to-follow recipe, I’m walking you through the steps to create a soft, fluffy sponge cake that you spread with sweet guava filling, roll, and dust with powdered sugar.
-Making this dessert brought back those childhood memories I hold so dear to my heart.
+In this recipe, I’m walking you through the steps to create a soft, fluffy guava cake that you spread with sweet guava filling, roll, and dust with powdered sugar.

 Let’s make it!